The Fundamentals of Successful Work-Based Learning Programs

 Apprenticeships

-An apprenticeship is mainly for students who have chosen a career or industry they want to work in and would like a boost to get there before they graduate high school.
+An apprenticeship is mainly for students who have chosen a career or industry they want to work in and would like a specific work-based learning experience there before they graduate high school.
 In most school districts, apprenticeships provide a high school credit.
-The benefits of this type of work-based learning are that it provides students some of the knowledge and skills they need to excel in a chosen field, which can help fast-track or propel them into the work force or a post-secondary program.
+The benefits of this type of work-based learning are that it provides students some of the knowledge and skills they need to excel in a chosen field, which can help fast-track or propel them into the workforce or a postsecondary education program.

 Co-operative Education Programs